Term Life Insurance

-With most term life policies, your beneficiaries will receive a payout called the death benefit.
-The premium can stay the same throughout the term – but with some term life insurance policies, it could vary.
+With most term life policies, your beneficiaries would receive a payout called the death benefit if you died.
+Usually, you’d pay the same premium throughout the term.
+In some cases, premiums can vary.

-You decide how long you want the cover for, and the most common terms are 10, 20, or 30 years.
+You decide how long you want the coverage to last, and the most common terms are 10, 20, or 30 years.
 Several of the best term life insurance companies offer non-standard term lengths like 18 or 22 years.

 So, for example, if you buy a 30-year term life insurance policy with $250,000 of coverage and you died within 10 years, your family would receive the $250,000.